PipedreamHQ/pipedream/docs/docs/migrate-from-v1/README.md

 ### Public workflows

 At this time, all v2 workflows are private.
+Unforunately at this time there is no workaround.
+We'll announce when a workaround for this limiation is available.

 If you're working with Pipedream support to troubleshoot your workflow, you can share it with the support team under your workflow's **Settings**.

-### Versioned deployments and rollback
+### Rolling back a specific version

 In v2, you can test and save your progress on a workflow _without_ deploying it.

-However, after deploying it's not possible to rollback to a prior version.
+However, after deploying it's not possible to rollback to a prior version of a deployed workflow.

+You can still edit a deployed workflow, just like in v1 but automatic version rollbacks are not currently possible.

 ## FAQs